dakma-dev/gloomberg/README.md

 # gloomberg

-*no support, sorry! you have to know how to use this code yourself. issues closed, PRs open (ping me if you wanna contribute)*
+*no support, sorry! you have to know how to use this code yourself. issues closed, PRs open (ping me if you want to contribute)*

 ## requirements